How to Advertise on Facebook

 - Campaign Budget Optimization: This allows you to set an even distribution of your budget per day or throughout the entire duration of your campaign.
 You can control the amount used for each ad set.

-Keep in mind, you can’t use both Split Test and Campaign Budget Optimization.
+Remember that you can’t use Split Test and Campaign Budget Optimization.

 Step 3: Name Your Campaign, Ad Set & Ad

+Next, you can define specific “Ad Names” for personal ads in a set.
 An ad set is a group of ads with the same budget, delivery optimization, and targeting.
-Be sure to create a unique “Ad Set Name” for each set you create in your campaign.
-Next, you can define specific “Ad Names” to be used for the individual ads in a set.
+Be sure to create a unique “Ad Set Name” for each set you make in your campaign.

 Click “Save to Draft” to continue.